25CN-NBOH: Synthesis

 25CN-NBOH is readily available from 2C-H in 57% over 4 steps.

+Physicochemical properties

+The HCl-salt of 25CN-NBOH precipitates as a single and stable polymorph.
+The aqueous solubility of this salt is 8.5 mg/mL, leading to a solution with a pH of 6.24.
+A solution of 25CN-NBOH in water or buffer (pH 7.24) does not show any signs of degradation after 1 month at 25°C. The presence of an intramolecular hydrogen bond may help explain the high membrane permability.

 Detection

 A bioanalytical method for the detection of 25CN-NBOH has been developed.

-Related compounds
+Analogues

-The tendency of the 4-cyano substitution to confer high 5-HT_{2A} selectivity had previously been observed with DOCN, but this was not sufficiently potent to be widely adopted as a research ligand.
-25CN-NBOH is still slightly less selective for 5-HT_{2A} than the more complex cyclized derivative 2S,6S-DMBMPP ((2S,6S)-2-(2,5-dimethoxy-4-bromobenzyl)-6-(2-methoxyphenyl)piperidine), in binding assays, however it is also less complex to synthesize and has higher efficacy and selectivity in functional assays as a partial agonist of the 5-HT_{2A} receptor.
+The tendency of the 4-cyano substitution to confer high selectivity for the serotonin 5-HT_{2A} receptor had previously been observed with DOCN, but this drug was not sufficiently potent to be widely adopted as a research ligand.
+25CN-NBOH is still slightly less selective for 5-HT_{2A} than the more complex cyclized derivative 2S,6S-DMBMPP ((2S,6S)-2-(2,5-dimethoxy-4-bromobenzyl)-6-(2-methoxyphenyl)piperidine), in binding assays, however it is also less complex to synthesize and has higher efficacy and selectivity in functional assays as a partial agonist of the serotonin 5-HT_{2A} receptor.
+Other analogues of 25CN-NBOH include 2C-CN and TGF-8027.

 History

-A review covering the literature up to 2020 was published in 2021.
+25CN-NBOH was first described in the scientific literature by Martin Hansen at the University of Copenhagen in 2011.
+It was subsequently described more prominently, with its binding selectivity for the serotonin 5-HT_{2A} receptor highlighted, by Hansen and colleagues in 2014 and 2015.
+A review covering the literature on 25CN-NBOH up to 2020 was published in 2021.
+25CN-NBOH was suggested as a possible alternative and replacement of DOI for use in scientific research in 2025.